 With the series sealed 2-0, India went into the Feroz Shah Kotla looking to blank South Africa and complete a comprehensive series victory.
 A similar pitch from Nagpur would have spelt doom for South Africa from day one, but this wicket in Delhi was a lot more placid.

-There was a bit of spin, but extremely slow spin; there was a bit of seam as well, and the conditions also allowed the ball to move in the air a fair bit, especially when the red cherry was older and started to reverse.
+There was a bit of spin, but extremely slow spin; there was a bit of seam as well, and the conditions also allowed the ball moved in the air a fair bit, especially when the ball was older and started to reverse.
 Owing to the really slow nature of the wicket, though, the batsmen had plenty of time to play most of the deliveries, which is why the most dangerous bowler on this wicket was the quick-spinning Ravindra Jadeja.

 This was a wicket that tested the batsmen and the bowlers equally, and while South Africa put up an admirable effort, India showed their superiority, even when the pitch was not "diabolical" as some said after and during the Nagpur match, which ended in under three days.

 There is absolutely nothing wrong in preparing wickets that suit your strengths when you are playing at home.
 Who wants to see a flat deck where both teams score well over 400 in the first innings, with the match then petering out to a meek draw?

 This is Test match cricket because it is supposed to test your mettle.
 The modern-day batsmen are so spoiled nowadays owing to the dominance of limited-overs cricket.
 With coloured clothing, you get flat-as-a-pancake pitches, with the pendulum firmly in the side of the willow wielders.

 Because of that, the batsmen have forgotten what it is to battle it out in the middle; to showcase the basics that they were brought up with when they were kids; to show that there is as much beauty in a well-played forward defence as there is in a loft over the infield.